drejmar/AUR/openshift-origin-git/README.md

 #### Core files

-These files are the core of openshift-origin-git package for arch linux.
+These files are the core of openshift-origin-git package for Arch Linux.

 - PKGBUILD
 - install.sh